sporcina/dynamodb-connector/doc/sample.md

 ### Step 1: Install DynamoDB Mule Connector

 Since this project is a third-party add-in for Mule Studio, MuleSoft does not add it to its default listing of connectors in Mule Studio.
-To add it you'll need to import it in to Mule Studio.
-This is something you need to do only once for a new Mule Studio project.
+You'll need to import it.
+This is something you need to do only once for your new Mule Studio project.

 *    Navigate to your DynamoDB root folder (e.g "~/git_repos/dynamodb-connector" -or- "c:\git_repos\dynamodb-connector")
-*    Execute the this command: "mvn clean package -Ddevkit.studio.package.skip=false"
+*    Execute the this command: "mvn clean package -Ddevkit.studio.package.skip=false".
 *    In Mule Studio, create a new Mule project.
 *    Select **Help** \> **Install New Software...**.
 *    Select **Add**, then select **Archive**